 In the not-for-profit sector accountability is sometimes perceived as a necessary evil.
 It is associated with auditors and donors, with requirements of external parties that go beyond the reasonable.
-It seems accountability is about having your paperwork in order; having all the reports ticked off and your invoices and receipts archived properly.
-It is often about keeping up appearances toward people you have no real loving connection to.
+Accountability seems to be about having your paperwork in order.
+About having all the reports ticked off and your invoices and receipts archived properly.
+Almost only about keeping up appearances toward people you have no real loving connection to.

 Accountability is a way of life

 For me, accountability is something we should all practice, daily, in all our ‘transactions’.
 It is a way of living.
-We make plans and promises every day, to ourselves, our families and friends, our colleagues and bosses, funders and shareholders….
+We make plans and promises every day.
+To ourselves, our families and friends.
+And our colleagues and bosses, funders and shareholders….
 Accountability is nothing more than making clear what happened to these plans and promises and why.
-Reflecting on this, exchanging thoughts about this and analyzing this is a sure way of moving forward, and bringing plans and promises closer to achievement.
+Reflecting on this, exchanging thoughts about this and analyzing this helps you move forward, and bring plans and promises closer to achievement.

 What does accountability look like?

-Accountability starts with being clear: what am I planning to do, how, with whom, for what amount of money, when will I be finished, and what will the situation be once I am done – what will I have achieved (and how can I visualise that, what does it look like concretely).
-It is not only about being clear in your plans, before you start your activity whatever it is, but also about being clear in how you will show progress of each step of the way against the plan and about how you will communicate this toward all stakeholders.
+Accountability starts with being clear.
+What am I planning to do?
+How, with whom, for what amount of money?
+And when will I be finished?
+But also: what will the situation be once I am done – what will I have achieved?
+(And how can I visualise that, what does it look like concretely).
+It is not only about being clear in your plans, before you start your activity.
+But also about being clear in how you will show progress of each step of the way against the plan.
+And about how you will communicate this toward all stakeholders.

 That is much more than just ticking off a report as done.
-It is about being sure you convey clear, understandable and honest information and a thorough analysis based on facts, data and stories – in whatever shape or form.
-The reader or viewer should have a chance of ‘getting it’, of understanding what happened, what went well and what did not go well, and why.
+It is about being sure you convey clear, understandable and honest information.
+And share a thorough analysis based on facts, data and stories – in whatever shape or form.
+The reader or viewer should have a chance of ‘getting it’.
+Of understanding what happened, what went well and what did not go well, and why.
 (You could call that true transparency).
 They should be able to assess the value of what was done and form their own opinion about it.
-They should be able to comprehend your next steps toward the bigger picture, especially if they, as stakeholder, are somehow part of that bigger picture.
+It should be possible for them to comprehend your next steps toward the bigger picture.
+More so, if they, as stakeholder, are somehow part of that bigger picture.

 Not-for-profit organisations have many more stakeholders in this kind of accountability than just donors and auditors.
-What about the people the organization works with and serves?
-What about their families?
-What about the wider community in which the targeted people live and work?
-What about the authorities in charge of and responsible for these communities?
+Like the people the organization works with and serves.
+But also maybe their families?
+Or the wider community in which the targeted people live and work?
+Perhaps the authorities in charge of and responsible for these communities?
 Not-for-profit impact is often much broader than just the people involved in the activities themselves.